ubrant/documents-format/README.md

 This identifier is intended to group same kind of sections under a single ID, no matter the number of files they are scattered over.

-> **Title** should be used only once in all the files for same Minor ID, otherwise it will be picked up from first non-blank occurrence.
+> **Title** should be used only once in all the files for same Minor ID, otherwise it will be picked up from first non-blank occurrence

 &nbsp;
 ### Section Identifier

-It has following format:
+It defines Section that contains one or many Pages under same Section ID, i.e., it is a group of Pages, and has following format:

 ```
 @Section ID Title
 ```

-> Defines Section that contains one or many Pages under same Section ID - a group of Pages.
->
-> **Title** should be used only once in all the files for same Section ID, otherwise it will be picked up from first non-blank occurrence.
+> **Title** should be used only once in all the files for same Section ID, otherwise it will be picked up from first non-blank occurrence

 ```